 Education is far worse today because teachers are not held accountable to give students hands-on, visual modelling via manipulatives - though, judging from my state's requirements at right, it appears that it is most certainly required.* My guess is that either we've assumed that technology is providing that or we are given the choice to neglect it.

 So perhaps it's time to bring back slide rules as a manipulative?
 This is because, unlike a calculator, slide rules gives students a very specific intuition about the computations they are performing.
-It is a number line, a conversion table, and a Vernier scale, all wrapped up into one.
+It is a number line, a conversion table, and a set of scales, all wrapped up into one.
 If the objective is to understand fractions and proportions, then setting the C and D scales for a single fraction gives all equivalences across the scales.

-*Note: Manipulatives are differentiated from technology here, as we can see by reading the 4th bullet point of the Precalculus standards below.
+*Note: Manipulatives are differentiated from technology (see right), as we can see by reading the 4th bullet point of the Precalculus standards.
 So as indicated, manipulatives (and real objects) are intended to be used whether, or not, technology is used.

 Reasonableness of Solution |